 - Sturdy and solid – ground could be made from concrete, railway sleepers, concrete slabs or a hard stone surface, for example.

-Remember, although the fact that shipping containers are portable is one of their great benefits, it is important that you carefully consider exactly where you place them.
+It is important that you carefully consider exactly where you place them.
 Not only for them to be fully functional, effective and long-lasting for their specific uses, but also to ensure compliance, safety and security.